megaannum/vimside/README.md

 Look at the plugin/vimside.vim file for key mappings: how to start the Ensime server and the currently supported commands.

+RECOMMENDED for initial testing:
+To run against test Scala/Java project, first in data/vimside copy example_options_user.vim to options_user.vim.

+  > cd $HOME/.vim/data/vimside
+  > /bin/cp example_options_user.vim options_user.vim

+Then, in options_user.vim uncomment the following two lines:

+   call a:option.Set("test-ensime-file-use", 1)
+   call a:option.Set("ensime-config-file-name", "ensime_config.vim")

+This tells Vimside to use the test project code and to use the ensime_config.vim as the source for Ensime Configuration.

 # Supported Platforms